hrazaq/instagram-hossam-clone/README.md

     - Npm i firebase after firebase config.

     - Adding key to the post , let refreshing just    the new one not all the posts.

+    - I used react instagram embed.